top of page

 4

-If you want, you can continue to participate in group dialogues with high-level speakers, develop an idea of a project, and find out how to continue your Jewish journey.
+If you wish, you can continue engaging in group dialogues with expert speakers, brainstorm and develop project ideas, and explore ways to further your Jewish journey.

 Jerusalem Post Article AACI Student Connect